ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 ### How to access the Enabler

-Once the Enabler has been deployed either on local, remote server or Sandbox, the user is able to access via web browser, as this Enabler is a web application.
+Once the Enabler has been deployed either on local or remote server, the user is able to access via web browser, as this Enabler is a web application.

-In order to access the user should introduce in the web browser’s search bar the URL where the Enabler has been deployed, i.e. localhost:4200 is set by default.
+In order to access, the user should introduce in the web browser’s search bar the URL where the Enabler has been deployed, i.e. localhost:4200 is set by default.

 ![WebBrowserAccess](../img/WebBrowserAccess.png)
 >*Illustration 1.
 Web browser’s search bar.*